This story has been updated with new details.

 There's nothing quite like a football Classic -- note the capital "C." Except perhaps the next one.

 There's one in Dallas that some people anticipate far more than any other football game: the State Fair Classic, also known as Grambling State University vs. Prairie View A&M University, also known as the Tiger Band vs. the Marching Storm.
+And this year, there's a new one: the State Fair Showdown featuring Texas Southern University vs. Southern University.

 The tradition of Classics, which dates back to 1924 and is almost exclusively a province of historically black colleges and universities, offers more than football for those paying attention.
 It's a celebration of higher education, designed to delight and entice, and spur hopes and dreams.